 This is a carousel with zoom.
 Use the thumbnails to navigate, or jump to a slide.
 Use the zoom button to zoom into a image.

-Elegantly balanced, barrel-fermented South African chardonnay made by La Couronne, one of the oldest established farms in the valley.
-This punches above its weight and will appeal to Burgundy lovers for its poise on the palate and its superb value.
+Barrel-fermented chardonnay made by La Couronne, one of the oldest established farms in South Africa’s Franschhoek valley.
+This wine punches above its weight and will appeal for its generous fruit and creamy texture.

 - White Wine